Create a custom extension

 1. Log on to the CloudOps Orchestration Service (OOS) console.
 In the left-side navigation pane, choose Server Management > Extensions.
 On the Custom Extensions tab of the Extensions page, click Create Custom Extension. image

-1. In the Basic Information step of the Create Custom Extension wizard, enter the extension name, extension description, and version description, and specify the applicable scope of the extension.
+1. In the Basic Information step of the Create Custom Extension wizard, configure the following parameters:

 Extension Name: The name can be up to 50 characters in length and can contain only letters, digits, and hyphens (-).

-Extension Description: Describe the usage scenarios of the extension as accurately as possible to facilitate maintenance.
+Extension Description: Describe the usage scenarios of the extension to facilitate maintenance.

-Version Description: When you create an extension, the system automatically identifies the first version as v1.
-You can enter a description for the version as required.
-After the extension is created, you can view the version number and version details on the extension details page.
+Version Description: The system labels the initial version as v1.
+You can enter a description for this version.
+After the extension is created, you can view the version number and details on the extension details page.
 You can use the extension update feature to modify the extension.
-When you update the extension, the system automatically generates the v2 version.
-Later versions are generated in the same manner.
+When you update the extension, the system automatically generates subsequent versions (v2, v3, and so on).

-Extension Applicable Scope: Specify the applicable conditions of the extension, including the supported instance families, image types, and operating systems and versions.
-You can select the extension on the Elastic Compute Service (ECS) buy page or the details page of an ECS instance only if the applicable conditions are met.
+Extension Applicable Scope: Specify the applicable conditions, including the supported instance families, image types, and operating systems and versions.
+The extension is available on the Elastic Compute Service (ECS) buy page or the details page of an ECS instance only when the applicable conditions are met.

 yum install -y {{para1}}